RobinRadic/swiftapi/README.md

 Check the [SwiftApi](https://bitbucket.org/phybros/swiftapi) page for all information.
 Do not use this fork.

 ##### Commands
-- `swift` will list all registered commands including those from extensions
+- `swift` lists all registered commands including those from extensions
+- `swift start` starts the server
+- `swift stop` stops the server
-- `swift extensions` will list all extensions
+- `swift extensions` lists all extensions
-- `swift info` will give some information?
-- `swift config set <name> <value>` will set a config item
+- `swift config` displays a configuration how-to
+- `swift config list` displays all extension and files that can be used in get/set
-- `swift config get <name>` will set a config item
+- `swift config get <accessor> <file> <path>` shows the configuration value
-- `swift config vault set <name> <value>` will set a config item
+- `swift config set <accessor> <file> <path> <value>` will set a config item
-- `swift config vault get <name>` will set a config item

 ### Extending SwiftApi

-For a working example [check out the swiftapi-vault](https://bitbucket.org/robinradic/swiftapi-vault) extension.
+For a working demo example [check out the swiftapi-serverdata](https://bitbucket.org/robinradic/swiftapi-serverdata) extension.

-SwiftApi provides several classes to simplefy the creation oof extensions.
+SwiftApi provides several classes to ease the creation of extensions.
 The general gist is:

 - `org.phybros.minecraft.extensions.SwiftExtension` is an abstract class extending JavaPlugin.
 It provides several improvements to make extending a piece of cake.
 - `org.phybros.minecraft.Api` provides several static methods that do certain stuff you can invoke from anywhere in your code.